-Citing your sources in the text
+4.1.
+Citing your sources in the text using Harvard style

 47. When you refer to another's words or ideas in your coursework, you must cite your source.
 At an appropriate point in your text, provide the author's surname and the year of publication in round brackets.
 If you include the author's name in your sentence, only provide the year of publication in brackets, e.g.: